caliber44/BurnDissolveUnityBootCamp/README.md

 ## Features
 - **Burn Dissolve Shader**: A basic shader that creates a burn effect, dissolving an object over time.
 - **Interactive Burn (WIP)**: A version of the shader that spreads burning dynamically based on user input.
+Recently improved with a custom compute shader, allowing for more control over the burn speed and spread radius.
+The shader now supports efficient GPU-based calculations for burn spreading, which can be tweaked dynamically for smoother transitions and performance.
 - **URP Compatibility**: Designed specifically for Unity's Universal Render Pipeline.
 - **Fully Node-Based**: Created using Unity's Shader Graph for easy modification.